ZacharyKim7/Minesweeper/README.md

-# Chess
+# Minesweeper
-A standard, playable game of chess.
+A standard game of Minesweeper